rafabernad/Labs/Carousels/README.md

 An `Enyo.Panels` that displays a scrolling list of views.
 FlyweightCarousel is optimized such that only 3 views are created even if the actual number of views is infinite.
-FlyweightCarousel doesn't employ flyweight strategy but takes the same fact that object creation is expensive so instead of creating new view old view is being reused.
+FlyweightCarousel doesn't employ flyweight strategy but takes the same fact that object creation is expensive so instead of creating new views each time, the same views are being reused.

 To initialize FlyweightCarousel, use `renderViews`.
 The `onSetupView` event allows for updating view for a given view index.
 The view returned in the event could contain